SUNET/edusign-app/README.rst

  $ make config-build-from-env

-We may now want to edit any of the configuration files in :file:`config-current/`.
-If we do so, after editing them we would again execute :command:`make config-build`.
+We may now want to edit any of the configuration files in :code:`config-current/`.
+If we do so, after editing them we would again execute :code:`make config-build`.

-Once the environment is running, we can get the Shibboleth SP metadata from :file:`/Shibboleth.sso/Metadata`.
+Once the environment is running, we can get the Shibboleth SP metadata from :code:`/Shibboleth.sso/Metadata`.

 Attributes used for signing ...........................